 H / AlCuTaAu was commissioned by Amsterdam’s De Brakke Grond for its #Labor of the Day (#Arbeid van de dag) exhibition.
-Opening up big questions about technology and the role that labor plays in its development, #Labor of the Day took a natural interest in H / AlCuTaAu.
-The rock-shaped object was constructed from leftover hardware and tools from a bankrupt factory in the Netherlands.
-Van Balen and Cohen bought its computers, remotes, and transistors at auction and transformed them back into their most elemental forms.
+A broad showcase on technology and the role that labor plays in its development, #Labor of the Day took a natural interest in H / AlCuTaAu.
+Given its physical character, the piece asks an important question: how much do we really know about the material components of our everyday technology, and what impacts do they leave on the Earth?

 “Our recent piece is exploring what technology is materially made of, and it is concerned with production and materials in a very broad sense,” Van Balen said.
 “One of our concerns and interests is that many of the materials and processes are not just technical or physical processes.
 They are cultural processes, but they also very rapidly become political and ethical processes.”

-An example of how gadgets have unexpected political and ethical ramifications: The Ta in H / AlCuTaAu is tantalum, a principal component in capacitors that we find in videogame consoles, is usually mined from a black ore called coltan.
+Van Balen linked these processes to the Ta in H / AlCuTaAu, tantalum.
+The element is a principal component of capacitors used for videogame consoles and is usually mined from a black ore called coltan.
 The Democratic Republic of the Congo is dotted with coltan reserves, and the desire to exploit coltan was a suspected motivation of Ugandan and Rwandan intervention into the Second Congo War from 1998-2003.
 The PlayStation 2’s release in 2000 hit manufacturing snags when tantalum prices skyrocketed as nations ruthlessly fought to gain control of the ore.
 “This conflict was one of the biggest genocides in the past century,” Van Balen said, “and we’re interested in the political implications of the bare material as such.”

 Back in April, a documentary film company went in search of up to a million discarded copies of E.T.
-The Extraterrestial, the infamous game for the Atari2600 from 1982 that has been called “the worst game ever made.”
+The Extraterrestial, the infamous game for the Atari2600 from 1982 that some call “the worst game ever made.”
 In a landfill in Alamogordo, New Mexico, the film's producers found their treasure: over 700,000 game cartridges buried under layers of concrete.
-None of the executives at the still existent Atari Europe have a clue how or why the cartridges got there.
+None of the executives at the still existent Atari Europe could explain how or why the cartridges got there.
 Some classify this as amusing videogame lore, but consider the waste.
 Cartridges certainly aren't biodegradable.
 If nobody wanted to play E.T. the Extraterrestial and Atari overestimated its scaling for the product, is burying every copy in a hole the smartest method of disposal?

-Something’s amiss.
 We expect high standards of sustainability and fair-practice business procedures from our grocery stores, clothiers, and energy providers.
 Why should videogame companies be left out of the equation?
 Technology doesn’t abstract from the physical world.
 Software needs hardware to exist.